-In many cases, the Title IX Coordinator may determine that a Violence Risk Assessment (VRA) should be conducted by a subgroup of the Care Team consisting of the Director of the Counseling Center or counselor designee, the Executive Director of Campus Safety and Security or designee, Associate Vice President for Academic Success or designee, Director of the Student Health Center or designee and Director of Housing and Residence Life or designee as part of the initial assessment.
+In many cases, the Title IX Coordinator may determine that a Violence Risk Assessment (VRA) should be conducted by a subgroup of the Care team consisting of the Director of the Counseling Center or counselor designee, the Executive Director of Campus Safety and Security, Associate Vice President for Academic Success, Director of the Student Health Center and Associate Dean for Residence Life or designee as part of the initial assessment.
 A VRA can aid in ten critical and/or required determinations, including:

-- Emergency removal of a Respondent on the basis of the immediate threat to physical health/safety. - Whether the Title IX Coordinator should pursue/sign a formal complaint absent a willing/able Complainant. - Whether to put the investigation as an incident and/or pattern and/or climate. - To help identify potential predatory conduct. - To help assess/identify grooming behaviors. - Whether to permit a voluntary withdrawal by the Respondent. - Assessment of appropriate sanctions/remedies (to be applied post-hearing); and/or - Whether a Clery Act Timely Warning or No Trespass is needed.
+- Emergency removal of a Respondent on the basis of the immediate threat to physical health/safety. - Whether the Title IX Coordinator should pursue/ sign a formal complaint absent a willing/able Complainant. - Whether to put the investigation as an incident and/or pattern and/or climate. - To help identify potential predatory conduct. - To help assess/identify grooming behaviors. - Whether to permit a voluntary withdrawal by the Respondent. - Assessment of appropriate sanctions/remedies (to be applied post-hearing); and/or - Whether a Clery Act Timely Warning or No Trespass is needed.